anhari/vim-stargazer/README.md

 # README.vim

-Open a README for a specified repository by executing the following in vim:
+Open a README on GitHub for a specified repository by executing the following in
+vim:

 ```
 :README "<username>/<reponame>"